 Source: NIH Public Access Policy

-Impacts: Peer-reviewed papers derived directly from NIH funding and accepted for journal publication on or after April 7, 2008.
+Impacts: Peer-reviewed papers derived from research directly supported by NIH grants and accepted for publication on or after April 7, 2008.

 See Submitting a Manuscript (below) for information on the different submission methods.